 It’s never too early to start planning. 😉

-- Walking + Hiking: These types of sandals that’ll be less hot than shoes while still giving you comfort and traction on the trails
+- Walking + Hiking: These types of travel sandals that’ll be less hot than shoes while still giving you comfort and traction on the trails

 - Beach + Snorkeling: These types of beach outfits – These types of UV protection shirts – These types of beach shoes to protect your feet from coral reef and hidden rocks!